ARH Inspirations via Chat GPT

 But He is nailed to a criminal’s cross, not acquitted.

-The jury of peers unequal condemns Him, no evidence clear.
+The jury of unequal peers condemn, no evidence clear.

 The Son of few words refuses drink for the pain,